tquinlan1992/tquinlan1992-webpack-util/README.md

     "appOutputFilename": "Name of bundled build javascript file", "appOutputPath": "build path for app and publicDirOut", "htmlTitle": "title of html file generated",
-    "publicDirSrc": "Path of static files (environment variables are recommended for this dirctory)"", ",
-    "publicDirOut": "directory path relative to appOutputPath of publicDir build" }
+    "publicDirSrc": "Path of static files (environment variables are recommended for this directory)", "publicDirOut": "directory path relative to appOutputPath of publicDir build" }
 ```